aka: Fantastic Slur

 - The Japanese rebels have their own slur for Britannians, "Buriki-yarou", literally meaning "tin-plated bastards" (a reference to their use of Knightmare Frames to invade Japan and other nations) as well as punning off the similarity in the two words.
 This was Lost in Translation in both (fan) subs and the official dub.

-- The Saiyans in Dragon Ball Z were often called monkeys when being taunted by Frieza and his underlings.
-Syn Shenron of Dragon Ball GT also calls Goku a monkey.
+- The Saiyans in Dragon Ball Z are often called monkeys when being taunted by Freeza and his underlings.

 - In Svetlana Chmakova's Nightschool series, vampires are affectionately nicknamed "Nozzies" by the local hunter guilds.
 They usually get called "Buffies" in return, especially when they feel like the hunters are harassing vampires who were just minding their own business out of nothing but Fantastic Racism.